By Editorial Team

 Click "OK" to apply the selected Pantone color to your foreground color.
 You can now use this color in your Photoshop document, and the Pantone reference will be preserved.

-Method 2: Using a Third-Party Conversion Tool (Faster and More Accurate)
+Method 2: Using a Dedicated Conversion Tool (Faster and More Accurate)

 While Photoshop's built-in method works, it requires manual selection and doesn't provide exact conversion data.
-For faster, more accurate results, use a dedicated HEX-to-Pantone converter.
+For faster, more accurate results, use a specialized HEX to Pantone conversion tool designed specifically for this purpose.

-Visit a specialized conversion tool like hex-to-pantone.com.
-These tools use sophisticated color matching algorithms to find the mathematically closest Pantone color to your HEX code.
+Visit a reliable HEX to Pantone converter that uses sophisticated color matching algorithms to find the mathematically closest Pantone color to your HEX code.
+These tools provide instant, accurate conversions based on official Pantone specifications.

 Step 2: Enter Your HEX Code

-Input your HEX color code into the converter.
-The tool instantly calculates and displays the closest Pantone match along with detailed color information.
+Input your HEX color code into the color conversion tool.
+The converter instantly calculates and displays the closest Pantone match along with detailed color information, including alternative suggestions if needed.

 Step 3: Note the Pantone Number

 Record the provided Pantone color number (for example, "PANTONE 2034 C").
-This specific identifier is what you'll use in Photoshop.
+This specific identifier is what you'll use in Photoshop to ensure accurate color reproduction.

 Step 4: Apply in Photoshop